ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/cgit-root-README.md

 projects in style!

 Note that in the about sections for each repo, images and relative links are borked.
-This is because they are meant for GitHub, sorry in advance.
+This is because they are meant for GitHub, sorry in advance!

 ## Cloning

-In the usual open source fashion, you are of course able to clone the repositories listed here and do as you wish with them in accordance with their licenses.
+In the usual open source fashion, you are, of course, able to clone the repositories listed here and do as you wish with them in accordance with their licenses.